dzekelid/resources/_listings/aws-cloudformation/actiondescribestackresources-get-openapi.md

         name: PhysicalResourceId
         description: The name or unique identifier that corresponds to a physical instance ID of a resource supported by AWS CloudFormation
         type: string
       - in: query
         name: StackName
+        description: 'The name or the unique stack ID that is associated with the stack, which are not always interchangeable:'
+        type: string
+      responses:
+        200:
+          description: OK
+      tags:
+      - Stack Resources
+  /?Action=ListStackResources:
+    get:
+      summary: List Stack Resources
+      description: Returns descriptions of all resources of the specified stack.
+      operationId: listStackResources
+      x-api-path-slug: actionliststackresources-get
+      parameters:
+      - in: query
+        name: NextToken
+        description: A string that identifies the next page of stack resources that you want to retrieve
+        type: string
+      - in: query
+        name: StackName
+        description: 'The name or the unique stack ID that is associated with the stack, which are not always interchangeable:'
+        type: string
+      responses:
+        200:
+          description: OK
+      tags:
+      - Stack Resources
+  /?Action=DescribeStackResource:
+    get:
+      summary: Describe Stack Resource
+      description: Returns a description of the specified resource in the specified stack.
+      operationId: describeStackResource
+      x-api-path-slug: actiondescribestackresource-get
+      parameters:
+      - in: query
+        name: LogicalResourceId
+        description: The logical name of the resource as specified in the template
+        type: string
+      - in: query
+        name: StackName